 Of all the punctuation marks, the apostrophe may actually be one of the least helpful for academics, with Functions 1 and 3 being rarely used.
 While it’s certainly the case that students will be required to demonstrate possession within their writing, it’s rarely the case that omission or such an informal method of pluralisation will be acceptable.
 Though common in speech, omission using an apostrophe is particularly unlikely because such contracted forms as ‘hadn’t’ (from ‘had not’) or ‘shouldn’t’ (from ‘should not’) are generally considered to be inappropriate in academic contexts.
 The only time that a student of English for Academic Purposes may need to use such forms is when providing a direct quotation from another author or source – in which case, these marks should still be written accurately.

-Even though the apostrophe may be less commonly used in academia than in more informal contexts, it’s still advisable that you read Lessons 2, 3 and 4 to learn more about how to correctly use this punctuation mark in your own writing.
+Even though the apostrophe may be less commonly used in academia than in more informal contexts, it’s still advisable that you read Chapters 2, 3 and 4 to learn more about how to correctly use this punctuation mark in your own writing.

 Once you’ve completed all four chapters about apostrophes, you might also wish to download our beginner, intermediate and advanced worksheets to test your progress or print for your students.
 These professional PDF worksheets can be easily accessed for only a few Academic Marks.

 Collect Academic Marks

 40 Marks for joining

 20-30 Marks for leaving feedback